awsdocs/amazon-translate-developer-guide/doc_source/API_TranslateText.md

 Required: Yes

  ** [TerminologyNames](#API_TranslateText_RequestSyntax) **   <a name="Translate-TranslateText-request-TerminologyNames"></a>
-The TerminologyNames list that is taken as input to the TranslateText request\.
-This has a minimum length of 0 and a maximum length of 1\.
+The name of the terminology list file to be used in the TranslateText request\.
+You can use 1 terminology list at most in a `TranslateText` request\.
+Terminology lists can contain a maximum of 256 terms\.
 Type: Array of strings
 Length Constraints: Minimum length of 1\.
 Maximum length of 256\.
 Pattern: `^([A-Za-z0-9-]_?)+$`